 Permira buys German specialty pharma group Neuraxpharm

-FRANKFURT, Sept 22 (Reuters) - Buyout group Permira has agreed to buy German pharma group Neuraxpharm as it seeks to benefit from an expected surge in demand for the company's antidepressants, painkillers and other products for the central nervous system.
+FRANKFURT, Sept 22 (Reuters) - Buyout group Permira has agreed to buy German pharma group Neuraxpharm, seeking to gain from an expected rise in demand for the company's antidepressants, painkillers and other products for the central nervous system, the companies said on Tuesday.

-The deal values the company at roughly 1.6 billion euros ($1.88 billion), including debt, or at about 13 times its expected 2021 core earnings, people close to the matter said.
+The deal values the company at almost 1.7 billion euros ($1.88 billion), including debt, or at about 13 times its expected 2021 core earnings, three people close to the matter said.

 Permira and the seller, private equity firm Apax, declined to comment on the financial details of the deal.

-Apax bought Neuraxpharm in 2016, combined it with Invent Farma and later it strengthened the company through add-on acquisitions such as FB Health and Farmax.
+Apax bought Neuraxpharm in 2016, combined it with Invent Farma, and later strengthened the company through add-on acquisitions, such as FB Health and Farmax.

-While global M&A activity tumbled to its lowest level in more than a decade in the second quarter, healthcare is one of the few sectors that is expected to see only a relatively small impact on dealmaking from the pandemic in 2020, as its products and services are considered resilient to the crisis, investment bankers say.
+While global M&A activity hit its lowest level in more than a decade in the second quarter, deal-making in the healthcare sector is expected to buck the trend this year as its products and services are considered resilient to the COVID-19 crisis, investment bankers say.

-Jefferies, Linklaters and PwC advised Apax on the deal, which Reuters flagged in July.
+Jefferies advised Apax on the deal, which Reuters flagged in July, while Rothschild advised Permira.

+Jefferies is supplying a pre-arranged financing package - so-called staple financing - of more than 6.5 times core earnings, a source close to the matter said.

 Apax Global Alpha, which is an investor in the Apax VIII fund selling Neuraxpharm, said the deal is expected to result in a gross multiple on invested capital of 3.5 times and a gross internal rate of return of 36%.